tigertext/estatsd/README.markdown

 Adding estatsd as a dependency
 -----------------------------------------
-Even though **estatsd** come as a node you can add it, at least somehow, as a dependency:
+Even though **estatsd** comes as a node you can add it as a dependency:

 1. Clone or submodule **estatsd** into your `priv/` directory or whatever have you
 2. Include it in `sub_dirs` in your `rebar.config`, e.g.: